Invoking a function

 You will see the function execution result in the Function output field.

-- Link to invoke field.
-Do it by selecting Cloud Functions in the management console
+- In the Link to invoke field.
+To get it, navigate to Cloud Functions in the management console

-To find out the name or unique ID of a function, get a list of functions in the folder.
+To find out the name or ID of a function, get the list of functions in the folder.

-For security reasons, you can only invoke a function via HTTPS.
-Invoke it as a regular HTTP request by inserting the function invoke link in the browser address bar.
+For security reasons, you can only call a function via HTTPS.
+Call it as a regular HTTPS request by pasting the function invocation link into your browser’s address bar.
 The link should have the following format:

 https://functions.yandexcloud.net/<function_ID>